FreEM-corpora/FreEMmax_OA/README.md

 # FreEM max OA

-Corpus for a language model of (early) modern French
+A Large Corpus for Early modern French - open access

 For more information about FreEM corpora, cf. our [website](https://freem-corpora.github.io).